 3. Disciplinary proceedings exist primarily to protect the public.

-B. The Disciplinary Process: See Appendix for an outline providing an overview of the Disciplinary
+B. The Disciplinary Process: See Exhibit D for an outline providing an overview of the Disciplinary

 VIII.
 THE JUDICIAL GRIEVANCE SYSTEM

 Complaints involving perceived violations of the Canons of Judicial Conduct may be filed with the Judicial

 Inquiry and Review Commission, Suite 600, 101 North 8th Street, Richmond, Virginia 23219; telephone